-Wayfinding, mark making, seasons of life and the calendar year thread a parallel course through much of my monotype and mixed media work.
+Wayfinding, mark making, seasons of life and the calendar year thread a course through much of my monotype and mixed media work.
 An early Backroads of the Blue Ridge map is a constant inspiration as are my memories of the fear and exhilaration of being lost on mountain roads.
 This is a landscape that connects me with the past, with memories, stories, and increasingly the body, bloodlines, and personal history.

 Next